Learn the essentials of bitcoin wallets and get a grasp on the basics in only a couple of minutes.

-Again, it is vital to never share your private key with anybody, only ever share your public key or wallet address.
+Again, it is vital never to share your private key with anybody.
+Only ever share your public key or wallet address.
 No one should ever need access to your private key for any reason.

 How to Check the Balance of a Bitcoin Wallet

 There are many fantastic block explorers such as Blockchair.com, Bitcoin.info, Blockstream.info, and many more.
 Using a bitcoin block explorer, you can quickly check the balance available in your bitcoin wallet and view transaction history and other information about the address.
 While wallets will typically show you the most crucial information, bitcoin explorers often do a better job of giving you all the information to find out about your transaction history as viewing addresses and transactions are their focus.

 What Happens if you Lose a Bitcoin Wallet?

 If you lose your wallet from hardware failure, corruption, or other issues, you can still recover access to your funds, provided you have your seed words or private key.
 However, if not, your funds will sit in the address for the foreseeable future as no one will be able to move them.

 Beware of scammers on social media and forums that offer or recommend "recovery specialists”.
 These are almost always ways to get extra money from you for a service that will never be provided.
 Always back up your seed words or private key and store them safely, ideally offline.